ScienceIO/api-python-request-demo/README.md

 ### Environment

 Please use Python 3.7 or higher.
-You may pip install the dependencies for this repo with
+You may pip-install the dependencies for this repo with:

 ```bash
 pip install -r requirements.txt